 Robert B. Haase’s public speaking career was temporarily derailed when he was told he would have to have half of his tongue removed to save his life.
 On October 3, 2013, Robert had his 13th tongue cancer surgery, known as a "hemiglossectomy", removing the entire left half of his tongue.

 Robert is currently working on his upcoming book, Run Through the Fire.

-Robert available for public speaking engagement and can be contacted by email or at his office: 360-918-8700.
+Robert is available for public speaking engagements and can be contacted by email or at his office: 360-918-8700.

 Today, December 17th, 2014 is the one-year anniversary